 - 1. Junior High practices will be canceled. - 2.
 High School practices can take place with the Athletic Directors permission, but cannot be mandatory. - 3.
-Any contest can take place as long as both schools agree to continue as scheduled.
+Any contest can take place as long as both schools participating in the contest agree to continue as scheduled.